rtoal/ple/js/README.md

 # JavaScript Explorations

-To get JavaScript for writing command line scripts and servers, download and install Node.js from the [Node home page](https://nodejs.org) or use your favorite package manager.
+JavaScript is already installed in every modern web browser.
+To develop command line scripts and servers, download and install Node.js from the [Node home page](https://nodejs.org) or use your favorite package manager.

 To run the tests on a Unix-like shell: